 AgriBiosciences (Structured MSc)—full-time & part-time

-The PABC MSc by Research (AgriBiosciences) program will provide relevant, hands-on training to graduates who wish to specialise in agri-related research.
-The purpose of the programme is to provide these graduates with a broad theoretical understanding of the agricultural sector in its broader scientific, economic and environmental context, on which key research skills and practical experiences will be built.
+The Structured MSc by Research (AgriBiosciences) program associated with the Plant & AgriBiosciences Research Centre (PABC) at NUI Galway will provide relevant, hands-on training to graduates who wish to specialise in agri- and agrifood related research and innovation.
+The purpose of the programme is to provide these graduates with a broad inter-disciplinary understanding of the agricultural and agri-food sector from which key research skills and practical experiences tailored to each student will be built.

-Integral to this Level 9 MSc is development of the student’s ability to work within a research setting by performing a research project based in one of the research groups or partner organisations in the PABC.
-The taught component will make use of 20 ECTS of discipline-specific modules have been developed within the PABC.
+Integral to the Level 9 MSc (AgriBiosciences) is development of the student’s ability to work professionally within a research and innovation setting by performing a research project based in one of the research groups or partner organisations in the PABC.

 Specific aims of the MSc (AgriBiosciences) programme are: